davhunt/instruments/spai/readme.md

 ### Translations
 The Spanish US/LatAm version of the parental report was translated by members of the [FIU CAPP program](https://capp.fiu.edu/).
+In may 2023, the Spanish header for questions i21-i23 was corrected.

 ### References